Dear Ms. Vicki,

 Guess what?
 I got a nasty email from her saying how I was not upholding the unit standards of what an officer's wife should be and how my non-support could affect my husband's career in a negative way.

-She further said that my lack of participation would be a bad reflection on her husband, and she won't let my insolence stop her husband from making general.
+She further said that my lack of participation would reflect badly on her husband, and she won't let my insolence stop her husband from making general.

 What!!
-I believe she has already badmouthed me and my husband to her husband, and she shouldn't be allowed to get away with that.
+I believe she has already badmouthed me and my hubby to her husband, and she shouldn't be allowed to get away with that.

 Ms. Vicki, this woman wants to meet two or three times a week.
 I can understand about the possibility of deployments at the drop of a dime, and I'm ready to communicate and give support to families down the line.
 But I can't be with a bossy, disrespectful woman and put up with her behavior out of fear and her intimidation.

 I haven't responded to her email because I know I will only end up saying the wrong thing.
 I need to do something before it's too late.
 Should I file an IG complaint against her?

 -- Grown Woman

 Listen, don't have a knee-jerk reaction to this wife.
 Participation from a spouse is optional.
 Even more, a service member's ratings or promotions cannot be hindered by a spouse's lack of participation.

 However, I have known situations like this to get totally out of control.
 I've seen spouses fighting, eyes peering with disdain toward one another, and people choosing sides and deciding who's with the clique and who isn't.
 In my opinion, it's just not worth it.